felixjwong/senolyticsai/README.md

 ### Jupyter notebook

-The Jupyter notebook is the main accompanying file to the paper, "Discoverying senolytics with deep learning".
+The Jupyter notebook is the main accompanying file to the paper, "Discovering small-molecule senolytics with deep neural networks", published in <i>Nature Aging</i> (2023).
 It reproduces the Chemprop model training and prediction steps used in the paper, thereby providing an integrated platform for interested readers to develop and apply their own Chemprop models to senolytic compound discovery.

 Key dependencies for the Jupyter notebook: